A Seventh-day Adventist Organization

 Apply Now for Online

-Possible Jobs: Graduates will hold positions that require leadership, scholarship, effective communication, systems thinking, and community building.
+Possible Jobs: Graduates will hold positions that require leadership, scholarship, effective communication, systems thinking, and community building.2015-2016 DrPH Health Policy and Leadership Catalog PDF

-The Doctor of Public Health in Nutrition is designed to provide advanced knowledge, skills, and competencies required to meet the increasing needs of public health nutrition and develop an in-depth understanding of the role diet plays in preventing chronic diseases.
+The Doctor of Public Health (Dr.P.H.) degree Nutrition Program is designed to provide advanced knowledge, skills, and competencies required to meet the increasing needs of public health nutrition at the doctoral level in the areas of research, academia, programs/policies and leadership.
+Research emphasis is on the plant based diets in the prevention of chronic diseases, nutritional epidemiology and community nutrition.

 The program is designed to strengthen research and teaching skills that better prepare graduates for a career as research scientists in academia, public and private sectors.
 Graduates may also serve in leadership positions in developing nutrition programs and disseminating nutrition knowledge to the community.

-The program seeks to demonstrate the intimate connection between mind and body.
-Graduates address the combined influences of nutrition, exercise, stress, substance abuse, and other lifestyle factors on the promotion of health and the prevention of disease.
+The program seeks to demonstrate and elucidate the intimate connection between mind and body.
+Graduates address the combined influences of nutrition, exercise, stress, smoking and other lifestyle factors on the promotion of health and the prevention of disease.

-Possible Jobs: Wellness Program Administrator, University Professor, Grant Program Manager
+Possible Jobs: Wellness Program Administrator, University Professor, Grant Program Manager2015-2016 DrPH Preventive Catalog PDF

 This program is not currently accepting new applications.